Advanced Domain Intelligence for Security: Passive DNS, WHOIS and Threat Hunting

 Why Domain Intelligence Matters in Cybersecurity

-Passive DNS: The Historical Infrastructure Record
+Passive DNS: The Historical Record of Infrastructure

 How Passive DNS Works